 Fast-forward ten years and I was enjoying a well-paid professional career.
 It was stressful and emotionally draining a lot of the time, but I loved the outcomes I was able to help my clients to achieve.
 I should have been fulfilled, but I felt like something was missing (besides children – they weren’t on the cards at this stage!).
 I started running a business (to raise some extra money at first), and quickly realised what I’d missed – I loved working for myself.
 I went on to run several businesses alongside my employed work, for fun over a period of about five years.
 Yes, starting and growing businesses was my hobby!

 I only started exploring the possibility of building a business more seriously with the arrival of my first daughter in 2013, when I began to consider that it might be time to give up employment to provide me with flexibility and enable me to be present at home for my children.
 I was also inspired by professional development I’d been undertaking, to look at building a business as an investment, rather than just a self-employed “job”.
 So I made the switch to focus on growing my own business and left the stability of employment behind.
 I know how it feels to make that switch, it’s hairy, but totally worth it.

 Overcoming obstacles to success

-Personal development and self-care are therefore something I encourage all my clients to work on, and a commitment to personal growth is really important for success in being coached.
+Personal development and self-care are therefore something I encourage all my clients to work on, and I believe that a commitment to personal growth is really important for success in business.

 I encourage my clients to think seriously about who they are and what they want.
 And then we can work on the how, together.